dmaulikr/Magnet_Racer_AI_Agent/README.md

 1. Download Unity
 2. Download Repository Code

-3. Update SAVE_FOLDER in
- Assets/Game/scripts/LapIterator
- Assets/Game/scripts/controllers/QLearningAgent

- to the full path to Assets/Game/data on your machine
+3. Update SAVE_FOLDER in the following files to the full path to Assets/Game/data on your machine:
+ -Assets/Game/scripts/LapIterator.cs
+ -Assets/Game/scripts/controllers/QLearningAgent.cs

-5. Update the Q Map File Location to a Q Map file if you want to use a pre-trained Q-learning agent Ex. full path to Game/data/Final Data/qMapForceMap.txt
+5. Update the Q Map File Location to a Q Map file if you want to use a pre-trained Q-learning agent -Ex. full path to Game/data/Final Data/qMapForceMap.txt

 5. Run Scene prototypeB